MicrosoftDocs/architecture-center/docs/example-scenario/apps/measure-azure-app-sustainability-sci-score-content.md

 ### Data sources

-In general, try to build a proxy equation that has few variables.
+Try to build a proxy equation that has few variables.
 Choose proxy metrics that represent the application behavior and performance.
-These metrics are used in this example:
+This example uses these metrics:

 - The carbon emission of the infrastructure from the Emissions Impact Dashboard for Azure
 - The cost of the infrastructure, measured in daily or monthly spend by resource group, from [Microsoft Cost Management](/rest/api/cost-management)
 - Performance and scale metrics of the application from Application Insights:
-  - The number of users (or API calls or server requests, as relevant) that are concurrently connected the application
+  - The number of users, API calls, or server requests that are connected to the application
   - CPU usage
   - Memory usage
-  - Response time (send/receive)
+  - Response time for send or receive

 For a tutorial about how to set up Application Insights for the metrics, see [Application Insights SDK for ASP.NET Core applications](https://learn.microsoft.com/azure/azure-monitor/app/tutorial-asp-net-core).

 You can add more variables to the equation, such as:

-- Edge services and infrastructure carbon emissions
+- infrastructure and edge services carbon emissions
 - Time when users connect, because electricity production and demand vary with time
 - Any other peculiar metric of the application that can explain how its performance changes over time

-Building this equation into a score that can also reflect the number of users, represents the closest approximation to a carbon score.
-This value is your benchmark for any further change and improvement towards the greenness of the application.
+Building this equation into a score that can also reflect the number of users represents the closest approximation to a carbon score.
+This value is your benchmark for changes and improvements in the greenness of the application.

 Another consideration for application performance is cost.
 In most cases, there's a direct correlation of performance efficiency to cost and carbon savings.